fommil/fpmortals/manuscript/wip.md

 Infrastructure sends a memo:

-> To meet the CEO's vision for this quarter, we are on a cost rationalisation and
+> *To meet the CEO's vision for this quarter, we are on a cost rationalisation and
+> reorientation initiative.*
+>
-> reorientation initiative.
-Therefore, we paid Google a million dollars to develop
+> *Therefore, we paid Google a million dollars to develop a Batch API so we can
-> a Batch API so we can start nodes more cost effectively.
-Your bonus depends on
+> start nodes more cost effectively.*
+>
-> using this new API.
+> *PS: Your bonus depends on using the new API.*

 When we monkey patch, we are not limited to the original instruction set: we can introduce new ASTs.
 Rather than change our core business logic, we might decide